shamb0/-fevm-eth-compliance-test-trace/GeneralStateTests/stSStoreTest/TID-45-00-01-wrt-trace-all.md

 > For Review

-* Execution Looks OK, Following Test Ids are skipped, due to no valid `transaction::to`
+* Execution Looks OK, Following Test Ids are skipped, due to `transaction::to` empty

 ```
         "transaction" : {